elaforge/karya/doc/overview.md

 ## Documentation

+[INSTALL](INSTALL.md.html) has the usual build instructions.
+The [quickstart](quickstart.md.html) covers basic configuration.
+This is the closest there is to "how to do it" documentation, the rest is reference style and maybe hard to get a big picture from.

+For the purposes of documentation, there are several major layers:

+- [UI](ui.md.html) documents the visible UI.
+If Karya is a language, then the UI is the concrete syntax.

+- [Cmd](cmd.md.html) is intimately tied to the UI, since it's the way user actions on the UI get turned into score edits.

+- [Derivation](derivation.md.html) is the process of converting the UI-level score into medium-level score events.
+This is where the complexity of score interpretation is.

+- [Performance](performance.md.html) converts the medium-level score events to the low level output that can directly produce sound.
+What this is depends on the backend.
+For example, the MIDI backend converts score events to MIDI messages, while the lilypond backend converts them to a lilypond score.
+Unlike derivation, there's likely nothing user-configurable here.
+The idea is that score events are basically backend-independent, but there are various hacks due to the different capabilities of backends, and a certain amount of tangle due to instruments.
+Conceptually, an [instrument](instrument.md.html) is just a string at the derivation level, but in practice they have various attributes which affect the derivation level, e.g. a default scale, or even affect the Cmd layer by bringing custom Cmds into scope.

+- [Local](local.md.html) configuration reaches into all the layers, since you can configure all of them.
+Karya's configuration is "self-hosted", i.e. written in Haskell along with the rest of the app, so there's really no firm line between configuring it and modifying its code.
+However, there is support to make certain things easier to modify locally.

+### more details

 Don't hesitate to look at [haddock documentation](../haddock/index.html) or the [source](../hscolour/).
-Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with at least some of the code.
+Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with at least some of the implementation.
 Sometimes the documentation isn't exported as haddock, so if the haddock seems sparse try the "source" link.
 Whenever possible, I try to keep documentation in the haddock, since it's easier to keep up to date if it's next to the code that implements it.

 [My blog](http://elaforge.blogspot.com/) has notes I have taken during development.
 It's mostly just notes to myself.